Apalachicola Demographics 2016-2020

 FWC researchers studied bears in the Apalachicola subpopulation from 2016-2020 to monitor adult female bears and their offspring.
-Survival and reproductive rates were used to estimate the annual growth rate of the subpopulation and predict subpopulation abundance from 2015 through 2025.
+Female survival and reproductive rates were used to estimate the annual growth rate of the subpopulation and predict subpopulation abundance from 2015 through 2025.

-To do this, researchers captured bears in Tate’s Hell State Forest, Apalachicola National Forest, and surrounding private lands and fit 47 adult females with tracking collars.
+Researchers captured bears in Tate’s Hell State Forest, Apalachicola National Forest, and surrounding private lands and fit 47 adult females with tracking collars.
 Researchers tracked these animals for several years to document mortalities, annual survival rates, and reproduction.
-When a collared female bear gave birth, biologists fit a special, expanding collared on her offspring.
+Whenever a collared female bear gave birth, biologists fitted a special, expanding collar on each of her cubs.
 Researchers collared and tracked 76 cubs to document mortalities and survival for cubs in their first year.
 See Tracking Bears to learn more about how FWC tracks and uses movement data from bears.

 The probability of survival for adult females in Apalachicola was estimated to be 92% per year.
 Documented mortalities were caused by vehicle strikes, human-bear conflicts, and illegal kills.
 The probability of survival for cubs through their first year was estimated to be 67%, with most mortalities the result of predation by other bears.
 The average litter size was 2.2 cubs per litter and ranged from 1 – 4 cubs.
 Assuming that the study area and data were representative of the subpopulation, researchers calculated that the Apalachicola subpopulation was growing 12.6% each year.
 This growth rate means the abundance in female bears is projected to double after 6 years and may reach 3,094 female bears by 2025.
 Because of polygamous breeding, demographic rates of male bears do not influence the rate at which populations grow so researchers do not project the change in the abundance of males.